 There were lots of familiar faces at the race, including Bev and Alan Abbs, Garett Graubins, Brian Wyatt, Kate and Keturah Morejohn, Wally Hessletime, Chuck Wilson, and of course, Race Directors Wendell and Sarah Doman.
 Everyone was looking forward to what this race could dish out.
 Garett was here to defend his

 Jeff, Garett, and Jason Reid (25k) set a quick pace from the start, with the Abbs and Rob Evans in a group just behind them.
-The pitch got steep fast, and it didn’t take long for all of us to be whittled down to a fast walk.
+The pitch got steep fast, and it didn’t take long for all of us to be whittled down to a brisk walk.
 I was drinking my water quickly, and at our pace, it would be over 80 minutes to reach the first aid station.
 As the temperature climbed above 70 degrees, we all understood

 Just when I thought I was suffering in the heat, Graham Cooper went by in his “heat training outfit” – black wool hat, gloves, black jacket, black shorts – with sweat pouring off of him.
 I guess that’s what it takes to win States!
 Rob Evans came by soon after him, looking strong and running the steep hills.
 We made it up the steepest climb and into the saddle, and were rewarded with the first aid station (mile 8.4).
 I was out of food and water, so I stocked up on both.

 Around mile 20, Graham Cooper came by again in his sweat-inducing bank robber outfit.
 He sensed something was wrong, and was quick to offer up anything he had to help.
 That's quite a statement from a guy sweating a gallon an hour!
 I shared my emotional struggle with him, and he slowed a bit to talk it out with me over the next mile.
-I really appreciated how he listened and internalized what I said, and I think he knew that listening was the best help he could give.
+I really appreciated how he listened and internalized what I said, and I could tell he knew that listening was the best help he could give.
 At the top of the crest, we wished each other luck and Graham charged down the hill.

 I jogged for a few miles and realized I was out of water again.
 I hadn’t factored that all this fast-walking would take a half an hour longer to get to the aid station on the second lap, and it was much warmer this time around.
 But my thoughts were still consumed with Deborah, and the little details kept zooming through my head like butterflies.
 As the dehydration reached a new level, my walk became more of a stagger and it was difficult to climb the hill.
 My thinking was hazy, my face felt like it was on fire, and it was clear that I needed some help.
 My ears started ringing, and I heard the sound of the accident over and over in my head.
 I looked down at my hands and swore I could feel blood on them.
 But it wasn’t blood, it was vomit.
 My vomit.
 I don’t even remember puking, but the proof was all over my hands.